-Most visitors come by car, arriving by 9 a.m. on weekend days to pay the $10 park entry fee and snag a parking spot.
-The beach draws more than 5,000 visitors on summer weekend days.
+Most visitors come by car, arriving by 9 a.m. on weekend days to pay the $15 park entry fee ($75 per season) and snag a parking spot.
+Vehicles more than 20 feet pay a $30 park entry fee or $150 per season.
+Gunnison Beach also offers great discounts for our active military members, frequent beach goers, and senior citizens.
+Our active military members receive free parking, and Golden Access and Golden Age Passport receive a 50% discount!
+The hours of collection are between 7 a.m.-5 p.m.
+The beach draws more than 5,000 visitors on summer weekend days!

 Gunnison has attracted nude bathers for years, even before it became a clothing-optional beach.
 It officially opened as a nude beach not long after it was decommissioned as a military base in 1972.
 When it was a military base, the all-male soldiers would skinny-dip.

-Gateway National Recreation Area is a six-mile peninsula known for its beaches, fishing, and historic sites, though the nude stretch at Gunnison is the most popular attraction.
+Gateway National Recreation Area is a six-mile peninsula known for its beaches, fishing, and historic sites, though the 2-mile nude beach stretch at Gunnison is the most popular attraction..

 The beach’s signature landmark is the historic Sandy Hook lighthouse, which offers views of lower Manhattan and the Verrazano Narrows Bridge.
 Driving around the Northern stretch of the park, it’s possible to see old buildings and converted barracks now used as storage and office space for park officials.